mch-fauzy/movies-db-api/README.md

 # Movies CRUD API with Authentication and Authorization

 This is a CRUD (Create, Read, Update, Delete) API for managing movie records with user authentication.
-The API allows you to perform various operations on movies and users using different endpoints.
+The API allows you to perform various operations on movies and users using different endpoints, also including upload an image to local or cloud storage.

 You can try the API in [here](https://movies-db-api.vercel.app) or deploy it manually below.

-**Note: This is for mock only, adjustments are needed if you want to use it in a production environment**

 ## Table of Contents